wdas03/wdas03.github.io/_pages/about.md

 - Co-founded __[Ocular Diagnostics](https://oculardiagnostix.com)__ in 2020—we’re creating a data platform to diagnose
 neurobehavioral disorders like ADHD, using just your eye movements and performance on a 20 min cognitive test.

+- Co-founded and led __[Coding for Impact](https://codingforimpact.org)__ from 2018-2021, helping deliver tech to underserved NGOs across the globe.

 - Currently studying __CS + Cog Sci__ @ Columbia University as an __I.I.
 Rabi Research Scholar__.
 Interested in building scalable and reliable software systems.

 <!--